keent/libzfl/README.txt

 ### Scope and Goals

-ZFL is the 0MQ Function Library, a thin portability & function library for ZeroMQ applications in C/C++.
+libzfl is a thin portability & function library for ZeroMQ applications in C/C++.
 It is written as clear readable C classes, portable to all 0MQ platforms, and licensed under the LGPL.

-The main goal is to allow the construction of industrial-scale 0MQ services and devices that integrate properly with the operating system, while staying 100% portable.
-ZFL acts as a primary abstraction layer on top of the 0MQ API, mainly for C applications but also for other languages.
-ZFL is inspired by the iMatix Standard Function Library (SFL), and borrows liberally from it.
+The main goal is to allow the construction of industrial-scale 0MQ services and devices that integrate properly with the operating system, while staying 100% portable. libzfl acts as a primary abstraction layer on top of the 0MQ API, mainly for C applications but also for other languages. libzfl is inspired by the iMatix Standard Function Library (SFL), and borrows liberally from it.
 See http://legacy.imatix.com/html/sfl/.

-ZFL is meant to be lightweight, consistent, class-based, minimalistic, highly efficient, and aimed at making it faster and easier to develop realistic, secure, and portable 0MQ devices and applications.
+libzfl is meant to be lightweight, consistent, class-based, minimalistic, highly efficient, and aimed at making it faster and easier to develop realistic, secure, and portable 0MQ devices and applications.

 ### Ownership and License

-ZFL is maintained by Pieter Hintjens and Martin Hurton (code) and Mikko Koppanen (build system).
+libzfl is maintained by Pieter Hintjens and Martin Hurton (code) and Mikko Koppanen (build system).
 Its other authors and contributors are listed in the AUTHORS file.
 It is held by the ZeroMQ organization at github.com.

-The authors of ZFL grant you use of this software under the terms of the GNU Lesser General Public License (LGPL).
+The authors of libzfl grant you use of this software under the terms of the GNU Lesser General Public License (LGPL).
 For details see the files `COPYING` and `COPYING.LESSER` in this directory.

 ### Contributing